 Quotes from 2nd year Egyptology undergraduate students:

 Jamie Burns said: “As an Egyptology student, this discovery is of remarkable significance to me.
-I have been enamoured with Egypt since I was extremely young and to be involved with identifying this fragment as Hatshepsut is extremely exciting.
+I have been enamored with Egypt since I was extremely young and to be involved with identifying this fragment as Hatshepsut is extremely exciting.
 It truly feels like I am part of writing history.
-The Egypt Centre, where this artefact resides, is a great boon to prospect Egyptologists such as myself.
-This in particular is why I chose to study at Swansea, as having a location with an array of artefacts on display is a unique opportunity.
-In addition, it is thanks to the handling sessions ran by Dr Griffin that we are able to touch and feel history as opposed to simply studying it, this adds an unparalleled amount of depth to my studies.
+The Egypt Center, where this artifact resides, is a great boon to prospect Egyptologists such as myself.
+This in particular is why I chose to study at Swansea, as having a location with an array of artifacts on display is a unique opportunity.
+In addition, it is thanks to the handling sessions ran by Dr. Griffin that we are able to touch and feel the history as opposed to simply studying it, this adds an unparalleled amount of depth to my studies.
 This discovery is something I will look back on when I am older and consider it as one of the most important moments in my study.”

-Catherine Bishop said: “Being from Swansea, I have always been able to visit the Egypt Centre, giving extra opportunities throughout my childhood.
-I was able to study there during my A-Levels, analysing some of the objects, which sparked my interest in Egyptology, which I am currently studying.
-The handling sessions held by the department have been very insightful and it’s an opportunity for hands on contact which very few universities offer, especially to the extent to which the Egypt Centre provides.
+Catherine Bishop said: “Being from Swansea, I have always been able to visit the Egypt Center, giving extra opportunities throughout my childhood.
+I was able to study there during my A-Levels, analyzing some of the objects, which sparked my interest in Egyptology, which I am currently studying.
+The handling sessions held by the department have been very insightful and it’s an opportunity for hands-on contact which very few universities offer, especially to the extent to which the Egypt Center provides.
 The discovery of the Hatshepsut fragment has been a highlight of the course, in particular, being able to see how research develops from an original theory, all the way through to an insightful discovery!”